amindeed/Google-OAuthLib-Django/README.md

 - Supporting two mechanisms:
     - Using a Google service API client library, [via](https://googleapis.github.io/google-api-python-client/docs/epy/googleapiclient.discovery-module.html#build) the Google API [Discovery](https://developers.google.com/discovery) resource constructor (`googleapiclient.discovery.build`).
     - Sending plain HTTP requests to a Google service API's endpoint, using a Bearer authentication scheme.
-- Identifying users by parsing OIDC tokens.
+- Identifying users by parsing Open ID Connect (OIDC) ID tokens.
 - Handling backend errors, warnings and infos, and storing their respective messages to the session key `messages`, which is added as a variable to template's context, and then rendered on the frontend.
 - Handling access to some special paths like `/login` and `/auth`.
 - `@require_auth` decorator for views.